 How Do Mortgage Underwriters View Assets For Down Payment

-- However, gift letter needs to be completed and signed by donor stating that gift funds is not a loan and does not have to be paid back.
+- However, a gift letter needs to be completed and signed by donor stating that gift funds is not a loan and does not have to be paid back

 How Do Mortgage Underwriters View Assets: Documenting Assets